needle-mirror/com.unity.entities/Documentation~/systems-looking-up-data.md

 * [`ComponentLookup`](xref:Unity.Entities.ComponentLookup`1)
 * [`BufferLookup`](xref:Unity.Entities.BufferLookup`1 )

 These types get an array-like interface to component, indexed by [`Entity`](xref:Unity.Entities.Entity) object.
+You can also use `ComponentLookup` to determine whether an entity's [enableable components](components-enableable-intro.md) are enabled or disabled, or to toggle the state of these components.

 To use them, declare a field of type `ComponentLookup` or `BufferLookup`, set the value of the field, and then schedule the job.